mike7seven/mike7seven.github.io/index.md

 There should be whitespace between paragraphs.

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.--->
-# Header 1
+# Welcome to my Github Page

-Welcome to my Github Page
+My name is Michael Weihrouch.

-My name is Michael Weihrouch
+I'm a Technical Project Manager

 <!---This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.--->

 ## Header 2